Frequently Asked Questions

 A detailed breakdown of the JRA application process can be found on our Applying for the JRA Scheme page.
 We recommend that you take the time to read this fully and then email undergraduate-research@sussex.ac.uk if you have any further questions.

-You can propose your own research project or join an existing project that has been proposed by the potential supervisor, so please ask the School office, approach an academic, or see our webpage for a partial list.
+You can propose your own research project or join an existing project that has been proposed by a potential supervisor, so please ask the relevant School Office about existing research topics or approach an academic directly.

 Typically JRAs find a supervisor first then work together to identify a mentor.
 A mentor is optional but can be beneficial in providing additional support during your JRA project and in introducing you to the doctoral community, enriching your JRA experience.